Saganaut/MIC-Ternary-Eutectic-Alloy/_posts/2015-09-14-Presentation.markdown

 <!-- <iframe width="420" height="315" src="http://www.youtube.com/embed/dQw4w9WgXcQ" frameborder="0" allowfullscreen></iframe> -->
 <iframe width="436" height="344" src="http://www.youtube.com/embed/ZlDdydWGbA4" frameborder="0" allowfullscreen>
 </iframe>
+Al = Green, Ag<sub>2</sub>Al = Orange, and Al<sub>2</sub>Cu = Blue

 {{ page.horizontal }}

 ## Extracting Features

-* we have already started generating spatial statistics (correlations) for our data
+We have already started generating spatial statistics (correlations) for our data

 ![Correlations](/MIC-Ternary-Eutectic-Alloy/img/milestone1_pres/correlations.png)

+0 = Al, 1 = Ag<sub>2</sub>Al, and 3 = Al<sub>2</sub>Cu

 {{ page.horizontal }}

-## Time-varying distributions
+## Distance-varying Distributions

-* Our simulated microstructures vary through the course of each simulation
+* The simulated microstructures vary through the course of each simulation
-* We can sample the approximate steady-state, solidified structure,
+* We can sample the approximate steady-state, solidified structure at various times,
   * using the difference between successive spatial statistics
-  * or just using one of the last time steps (assuming that the simulation was run until a steady state was reached)
+  * or just using one of the last time/height steps (assuming that the simulation was run until a steady state was reached)
 * We may later consider the changes in spatial statistics over time to help mine the Process-Structure linkages

 {{ page.horizontal }}